-You can book our Sri Lanka tours to depart on any day of the year and Sri Lanka is a year round destination.
+You can book our Sri Lanka private tours to depart on any day of the year as Sri Lanka is a year round destination.
+Our group tours have set departures.
 The island is hot throughout the year and it has two monsoon seasons which occur in different halves of the island at different times.

 The weather is driest and best on the western and southern coast and up in the hill country between December and April.
 However, even during the monsoon, sunny, warm days are common, although afternoon or evening showers can be expected.
 Out of season travel has it's advantages, not only do the crowds go away, but many airfares drop!